Indianapolis Emergency Order of Custody Attorney

 If the court decides that your request for a hearing is valid, you will have an opportunity to present your case to a judge.
 Your former spouse will be allowed to present their side.

 The hearing is focused on examining one issue: whether or not there is an actual danger to your child.
 The extent to which you are able to convince the judge is directly related to the quality of the evidence that you bring to the hearing.
-This is another reason you need the assistance of an experienced family law attorney such as Angela Trapp.
+This is another reason you need the assistance of an experienced family law attorney such as Angie Trapp.

 At the end of the hearing, the judge may issue a temporary order.
 He or she may also want to consider the testimony that was presented for a few days before making a decision.
 It’s also possible that the judge could appoint a guardian for the child or order that a qualified professional such as a child psychologist investigate the allegations that have been made to present recommendations to the court.

-At Trapp Law, LLC, we know what is at stake in cases involving child custody and will take every possible measure to protect the rights of your child and also avoid a creating a more contentious situation with an ex-spouse or the child’s other parent.
-Angela Trapp has helped many clients with these issues.
+At Trapp Law, LLC, we know what is at stake in cases involving child custody and will take every possible measure to protect the rights of your child and also avoid creating a more contentious situation with an ex-spouse or the child’s other parent.
+Angie Trapp has helped many clients with these issues.
 Contact us for a no-cost consultation.